Punvireakroth/Web-Development-Progress/JAVASCRIPT-II/README.md

 **Search your error on the web search**

-- Include keywords and make erorr more gener
+- Include keywords and make erorr more generic

+Instead of this

+`TypeError: students.filter is not a function`

+Do this

+`TypeError: object filter() is not a function JavaScript`

+**Compare different use cases to yours**